mjmccans/docker-socket-proxy/README.md

 This is a reverse proxy for your Docker socket that allows you to control what Docker API endpoints can be accessed by docker clients such as Portainer, Diun and Watchtower.

-This is important from a security perspective because giving access to your Docker socket essentially means giving root access to your host, and also could allow undesired changes to your other Docker containers and Docker environment.
+Using a proxy is important from a security perspective because giving direct access to your Docker socket essentially means giving root access to your host, and also could allow undesired changes to your other Docker containers and Docker environment.

 ## Inner Workings